-When you are deciding on a PCP, you may refer to our Provider Directory.
-Using the Doctor Search tool on our website provides the most up-to-date information.
-Once you have made a choice, you should call Member Services (see the number on the back of this document).
-A Member Services representative will verify that the PCP you have chosen is accepting new patients.
-If you are to be admitted to a particular hospital, or see a particular plan specialist, check the Provider Directory or speak with a Member Services representative to be sure your PCP of choice uses that hospital or makes referrals to that specialist.
+When you are deciding on a PCP, you may refer to our Provider and Pharmacy Directory.
+Once you have made a choice, you should call Member Services (see the number on the back of this booklet).
+A Member Services representative will verify that the PCP you have chosen is in the network.
+If you are making a change, the change will be effective the 1st of the following month, and you will automatically receive a new member ID card in the mail reflecting this change.
+If you are to be admitted to a particular hospital, check the Provider and Pharmacy Directory, or speak with a Member Services representative to be sure your PCP of choice uses that hospital.